cemosis/internship.2015.zhao.yuheng/Introduction/tasks.md

 - Make it responsive on mobile devices

 ### www.cemosis.fr
-- Migrate old Google Sites and rebuild it with Jekyll
+- Migrate old website from Google Sites and rebuild it with Jekyll
-- rewrite all contents into news website as they are written directly on Google Sites pages
+- Rewrite all contents into the new website as they are wrote directly on Google Sites pages
 - Find a simple, unified solution to write content for various projects
 - Make it responsive on mobile devices